Steven Simon, Ph.D., CRC, CLCP

 Using the Checklist to Organize RFC Information – The checklist in Appendix B is included to insure pertinent areas are considered in the RFC assessment.
 It is not all inclusive, but it does incorporate most factors that will be needed to conduct a comprehensive TSA.
 Note however that the counselor or consultant can focus on items most significant to each client’s situation.

 (Cautionary Note: This DOT based approach can be a time consuming process even when using automated programs.
 Although it may provide some supplementation to a modern TSA in counseling persons without major disabling conditions, time expended in relation to yield in identifying real jobs in the economy may not justify its use.
 There have been major changes in the labor market since the DOT was last published in 1991 and newer methods using O*NET may offer better, more up-to-date results.
-Although use in vocational rehabilitation or for forensic applications is enhanced by ability to integrate, through automation, a client’s residual functional capacity, the issue of labor market changes is still a challenge for the user.)
+Although use in vocational rehabilitation or for forensic applications is enhanced by ability to integrate, through automation, a client’s residual functional capacity, the issue of labor market changes may still be a challenge for the user.)

 SkillTRAN Job Browser Pro Software[xii] – This program allows for automated search of occupations by Work Fields.
 Occupations found can then be narrowed by the user manually, based on knowledge of the client’s residual functional capacities compared to physical and environmental requirements of each occupation.
 Using the latest SkillTRAN Job Browser Pro program, follow the steps in Appendix C for each prior job.